 Where Citation are providing advice and consultancy, we are the data controller, and processing personal data in accordance with the services we provide under our contracts.
 Any personal data gained in this regard with only be used for their intended purposes.
 We are registered with the Information Commissioners Office; our registration number is Z510281S.
 For service owners, Health and Safety and HR Managers we will send general operational and service updates direct to the platform along with other information about products and services which are subscribed to by other similar clients.
 Some of these services will be targeted based on the what services you do and don’t access, and others will be generic, to everyone.

-To enable us to develop and communicate our platform-based services in a more effective way we export anonymised data and analyse, enabling greater insights into how the platform is used and if there are other areas or services which could be used to provide greater benefit.
-Sometimes this will be reminders, on others it may be additional services.
-Any such areas shall be communicated to you through our platforms and can be stopped at any time, just let us know.
+To enable us to develop and communicate our services in a more effective way we export data and analyse, enabling greater insights into our clients and how all our services across the group are used and if there are other services which could be used to provide greater benefit.
+Sometimes we will communicate these services through our platforms, via email or in person or in phone calls.

 Personal information we collect from you as a data controller shall be retained for as long as we have on ongoing legitimate business reason (for example to continue to provide a service, legal, accounting or taxation reasons.
 There are likely to be different legal conditions for this processing).